OSBU FAQ: Contracts and Other Business Opportunities

 Five Easy Steps:

 - There are many procurement opportunities to sell products and services.
 For procurements over $25,000 you should visit FedBizOpps (http://www.fbo.gov) and search for what you sell or services that you can provide.

-- If a procurement specifies GSA Schedule Vendors only, you will need to hold a GSA Schedule Contract to participate.
+- If a procurement specifies GSA Schedule Vendors only, you must be a GSA schedule contract holder to participate.

 - In most cases, which ever type of contract you want, you will have to go through submitting an offer or bid.

 - The agency will review your submission and either accept or reject it.

 - If you are accepted you have won the contract and in most cases can begin selling your products or performing your services.
 In the case of GSA Schedules, when you win a contract you may be added to a list of other vendors who have won and have to wait for an order to be placed against your contract.

 Q: What do I have to do to obtain a GSA Contract?

 A: To become a GSA Schedule contractor, a vendor must first meet minimum qualifications:

 - Last 12 months of revenue equal $25,000 or more